 Secretary Chapman has been appointed by four different Governors to serve on state boards and commissions.
 She served as a member of the Governor’s Committee on Accountability and was elected unanimously as a member of Alabama’s Electoral College in 2004.
 She has received numerous personal and professional honors and awards including two congressional appointments to the Women’s Leadership Conference in Washington, DC, the Outstanding Alumni Achievement Award from the University of Montevallo and was chosen as an Internationally Distinguished Citizen by Alpha Gamma Delta Fraternity.
 She was also selected to the nationally prestigious Toll Fellows program and is a member of ODK Leadership Fraternity.
 She has been honored by the Southern Women in Leadership Program sponsored by the Stennis Center for Public Service.

-Chapman presently serves as a board member for the following:
+Chapman presently, or has served in the past, as a board member for the following:

 The University of Montevallo Board of Trustees, the Alabama Department of Child Abuse and Neglect Prevention, Engage Cuba State Council and as Chairman of the St. Vincent’s Hospital Foundation Board of Directors.
 She also served as State Chairman for former Supreme Court Justice Sandra Day O’Connor’s “iCivics” national student education program.

-Chapman has written 5 books, one received the George Washington Medal from the Freedoms Foundation at Valley Forge and another was an Amazon Best Seller.
+Chapman has written seven books.
+One received the George Washington Medal from the Freedoms Foundation at Valley Forge and another was an Amazon Best Seller.

-Chapman’s company now represents various corporations and organizations.
+Chapman’s company now represents various corporations, associations and organizations.

-Chapman is widowed, has two adult sons and one grandson.
-She resides in Hoover and maintains a home in Montgomery.
+Chapman has two adult sons and one grandson.
+She resides in Hoover and maintains a business residence in Montgomery.